A Child of the Jago: Looey Perrott

 The pitiable life and shocking death of ten month old Looey is made more poignant by the matter of fact way in which it is presented.
 We see her hungry and listless, with a badly flea-bitten face.
 She is injured when her mother is attacked in the street by Sally Green and only Dicky appears to care anything for her.
 Immediately after her death her parents blithely return to the public house and she is soon forgotten when another baby is born.

 Little Josh Perrott

 Born at the end of the novel, Little Josh signifies the cyclical nature of life in the Jago.
 His infant cursing suggests that his future character will replicate that of his father.

 Kiddo Cook

 Kiddo is Father Sturt's one success.
 Always jovial and sharp, he is sufficiently self-aware and industrious to make something of himself with his fruit and vegetable enterprise and secure a chance of escape from the Jago.
 He marries Pigeony Poll, thus uniting two of the more compassionate characters in the novel.

 Pigeony Poll

 Poll is despised as a harlot but throughout the narrative emerges to give sympathy and support to Dicky, Hannah and Looey.

 Aaron Weech

 Weech, in his cynical corruption of children, is reminiscent of Dickens’ Fagin in Oliver Twist.
-Jewishness is hinted at but not made explicit.
+Although commonly taken as an implicitly Jewish character, Morrison adamantly insisted that Weech was not a Jew.